-Imperfect self defense means that your belief of danger or the need to use force to protect yourself was not reasonable.
-In some situations, you may be able to reduce the seriousness of the charges against you by arguing imperfect self defense.
+Imperfect self-defense means that your belief of danger or the need to use force to protect yourself was not reasonable.
+In some situations, you may be able to reduce the seriousness of the charges against you by arguing imperfect self-defense.

 Example: You witnessed what you believed to be an altercation between two people in a park.
 You saw one of those people reach into his pocket and draw out an object that you believed was a knife.
-You fatally attacked that person in an effort to protect the other person from harm.
+You fatally attacked that person to protect the other person from harm.
 As it turns out, there was never a threat of danger.
 In fact, the two people were acting out a scene from a play.
 The person you killed simply reached into his pocket to check the time on his phone.
 Your use of force was not reasonable.
-You may be able to argue imperfect self defense because you made an honest mistake.
+You may be able to argue imperfect self-defense because you made an honest mistake.
 If successful, you may be able to downgrade charges for murder to charges for manslaughter.

 Need More Help?

 Are you facing criminal charges in San Diego for using force against another person?
 Were you acting in defense of yourself or another person?
 Call San Diego criminal defense attorney Vikas Bajaj for help proving that you acted in self-defense.
 Successful self-defense arguments can help you escape criminal liability for your otherwise unlawful actions according to the California Self Defense Laws.

 You have the right to act in defense of yourself and others.
 However, you must prove that you acted reasonably and used an appropriate level of force.
 Hiring an attorney to handle your defense helps to ensure that your argument is successful.
 Call the Law Office of Vikas Bajaj, APC today to request a free consultation and learn more.